 Research in the design profession has many methods and outputs.
 Some clients require and value a research and synthesis process before a design is considered, while others want an experts design direction.
-As a practicing designer, design educator, and through my graduate work in design management, I have become ever more appreciative of a strong research methodology and process to inform opportunities.
-Undergraduate design school rooted me in the foundations of visual literacy and form to support my print, branding and environmental graphic design projects when in practice.
-With a strong foundation in hierarchy, form and message development I delivered solutions appropriate to target audiences.
+As a practicing designer, design researcher, design educator, and design manager, I have become ever more appreciative of a strong research methodology and process to inform opportunities.
+Undergraduate design school rooted one in the foundations of visual literacy and form to support print, branding or environmental graphic design projects when in practice.
+With a strong foundation in hierarchy, form and message development I have delivered solutions appropriate to a range of target audiences.
 However, these were often limited in scope of audience understanding or engagement.
-As projects become larger and more complex, a strong contextual research process can be used to truly understand an audience or culture that can then inform appropriate strategies for design.
+As projects become larger and more complex, a strong contextual research process can be used to truly understand an audience or culture that can then inform appropriate strategies for designing messaging, tools or systems.

 A project with colleagues Amber Benson and Jason Spinks demonstrates how deep observations and contextual inquiry of letterpress practices and cultures can shed light on new opportunities.
 For the work each of us selected a press in our respective city and began with fly-on-the wall observations.
 We developed interview questionnaires and spent many hours embedded in the process of letterpress culture, sometimes taking up the actual making of printed work or even attending workshops and events.
 This contextual research (often also called ethnography) was a deep dive into the power of being present and deeply observing, listening and capturing every detail of the project.